Top of page

 Visas/Immigration Requirements

-Some international destinations require a visa suitable for the purpose of the business travel.
-Advice and applications are available through the FCM Travel Hub - CIBTVisas.
+Confirm visa requirements for each country visited.
+Advice and applications are available through the FCM Travel Platform - CIBTVisas.
 Visas are acceptable travel expenditure if required as part of business travel.

 Documentation